Infatoshi/mnist-cuda/README.md

   - Streams allow for overlapping data transfer (prefetching) with computation.
   - While one stream is executing a kernel, another stream can be transferring data for the next computation.
   - This technique is often called "double buffering" or "multi-buffering" when extended to more buffers.

-## Purpose

-We train an MLP on the MNIST dataset.
-We implement both the batched training run in pytorch, then translate over to CUDA C/C++ using iteratively optimized GPU kernels.
-I purposely left out batchnorm, residual blocks, lower-precision, and other optimizations to keep the code simple and easy to understand.
-It would also take wayyyy longer to implement and explain.

 ## Kernel Conversion
 > we will change the following functions to kernels: